CHEM Matters - August 17th-21st, 2020

 - Physical properties of solids, liquids and gases: density, volume, using the ideal gas law

 CHEM Matters will be instructed by a senior chemistry PhD student.
-The program is designed to provide students with a mix of lecture material, step-by-step tutorials, in-class activities, demonstrations and worksheets; this format will ideally let students listen to material, see it being used and demonstrated, and then finally be able to apply this knowledge to problem-solving situations.
+The program is designed to provide students with a mix of lecture material, step-by-step tutorials, online activities, demonstrations and worksheets; this format will let students listen to material, see it being used and demonstrated, and then finally be able to apply this knowledge to problem-solving situations.